tomtom828/OCAJP8-EXAM/notes.md

 - An `abstract` method has no implemenation (ex. `void doSomething();`)
 - Yes, interfaces can have `static` methods.
 BUT they cannot be inherited.
 This means that they can only be called using the full qualified name (ex. `MyInterface.myStaticMethod()` and NOT called from the object that implements it
 - You can NOT narrow accesibility of interface methods, by default `void yo();` is public in an interface, therefore in the class implementation, it must be `public`
+- Classes cannot `extends` an interface, they must `implements` them
+- Interfaces cannot `implements` other interfaces!!!
+- Classes that implement interfaces must make all the members that come from the interface `public`

 #### Methods/Fields
 - Be careful not to confuse Override with Overload!!!
+  - Override must have all the same input/output parameters
+  - Overload may or may not have same output parameter but the input params MUST be different
 - Only 1 Variable Arity (`vararg...`) is allowed per parameter list, and it must be the LAST parameter in the method.
 - Vararg `...` must be attached to type, not the variable name.
 Ex `String... args` is OK and `String args...` is not.
 - Methods must have different signatures (i.e. input types) to be overloaded, the same inputs and a different output are not OK.